Stories

 “Pescadores Bacalhau”: A poem to Portuguese fishermen

-Enriqueta Duarte reads a poem she wrote about the hard life of Portuguese fishing families with the man away at work in the North Atlantic off Newfoundland.
+Enriqueta Duarte reads a poem she wrote about the hard life Portuguese fishers and their families, with the men away at work off the coast of Newfoundland.
 You can sense the emotion as she relays her feelings.
 Enjoy listening to Duarte near the end as she reads in Portuguese.

 Enriqueta Duarte was born in Spain but immigrated to St. John’s from Portugal with her husband, Tony.
-She served Memorial University of Newfoundland for many years as secretary for the Department of French and Spanish and as a contractual instructor in the Spanish department.
+She served Memorial University of Newfoundland for many years as secretary of the Department of French and Spanish and as a contractual instructor in Spanish.
 One of Duarte’s translations from English to Portuguese, with José E. Silva, was the play Terras de Bacalhau, written and produced by the local RCA Theatre Company in 1980.
 She passed away on February 8, 2015.

-Portuguese Fishermen Family Religion Experience Mentality Trade Portuguese Language Literature Poetry
+Portuguese Fishermen Family Religion Experience Experience Portuguese Language Fishing Poetry Portuguese Community

-Gail Chancey loves cooking fresh Italian food but sometimes the ingredients are hard to come by.
-Here she talks about the ups and downs of life as a restauranteur in St. John's.
+Gail Chancey loves cooking fresh Italian food, but sometimes the ingredients are hard to come by.
+Here she talks about the ups and downs of life as a restaurateur in St. John’s.
 You can hear the busy restaurant in the background.

-Gail Chancey was the owner and chef of Che Bello, an Italian restaurant on Duckworth Street in St. John’s, with her songs Craig and Todd, until the restaurant closed in 2010.
-Before that, she was chef and owner of Bruno’s Italian Restaurant on Water Street.
-She learned how to cook Italian food from her late partner, Bruno, and his mother, who were both Italian-born and masters in the kitchen.
+Along with her sons Craig and Todd, Gail Chancey was owner and chef of Che Bello, an Italian restaurant on Duckworth Street in St. John’s, until the restaurant closed in 2010.
+Previously, she was chef and owner of Bruno’s Italian Restaurant on Water Street.
+She learned how to cook Italian food from her late partner, Bruno, and his mother, who were both Italian-born and experts in the kitchen.

 Food Family Italian Restaurant Challenges Experience Trade Family Business Italian Food Produce

 Azzo Rezori is a retired CBC journalist and writer of short fiction and poetry.
 During his twenty-nine years with the CBC, Azzo filed reports on radio and television, while contributing regularly in print.
-Over his career, he filed over 4,000 reports and a considerable amount of documentaries and public affairs pieces.
-He arrived in Canada in 1971 and describes himself as half German, less than half Austrian, and the rest Italian.
+Over his career, he filed over 4,000 reports and a considerable number of documentaries and public affairs pieces.
+He arrived in Canada in 1971 and describes himself as half German, less-than-half Austrian, and the rest Italian.

 Community History Challenges Politics Mentality Chinese People Government Commemoration Racism